stvenmobile/wise-pi/README.md

 X-GNOME-Autostart-enabled=true
 EOF
 ```

+# Instructions for hiding cursor
-If you installed unclutter and want to hide the cursor, add this to your session autostart (e.g., ~/.config/lxsession/LXDE-pi/autostart):
+If you installed unclutter and want to hide the cursor, add this to your session autostart

-css
+(e.g., ~/.config/lxsession/LXDE-pi/autostart):

 ```bash
 @unclutter -idle 1 -root
 ```

-Reboot to confirm kiosk mode.
+# Reboot to confirm kiosk mode.

 ### 7) Update / maintenance
 Pull code updates and restart the service if needed: